PCJJ: History

 The station officially went on the air on 11 March 1927, broadcasting on 9.93 MHz in a transmission to the Dutch East Indies with the words, "Hello Dutch East Indies, this is PCJJ, the shortwave transmitter of Philips Laboratories in Eindhoven."
 PCJJ was soon broadcasting in English, Spanish, German and Dutch to a worldwide audience.
+The station was founded as part of Philips' international marketing campaign to encourage the sale of radio receivers.

 On 30 May and 1 June 1927, Queen Wilhelmina and Crown Princess Juliana spoke over PCJJ to their colonial subjects in the Dutch East and West Indies.

 PCJJ was likely the first shortwave radio station in the world to provide distinct programming rather than a simulcast of domestic stations.

 The multilingual Edward "Eddy" Startz joined PCJJ in 1928 and became its best known announcer.
 He created the light entertainment Happy Station show which became the world's longest running shortwave program and informally rechristened the station name PCJ for Peace, Cheer and Joy.